 Your due date has come and gone — and you're still pregnant.
 What's going on?

-Although your due date might seem to have magical qualities, it's simply an educated guess about when your baby is most likely to arrive.
-It's perfectly normal to give birth one to two weeks before — or after — your due date.
-In fact, your pregnancy must continue two weeks past your due date to earn the official label of overdue pregnancy, also known as postterm pregnancy.
+Although your due date might seem to have magical qualities, it's simply a calculated estimate of when your baby will be 40 weeks.
+Your due date does not estimate when your baby will arrive.
+It's normal to give birth before or after your due date.
+In fact, your pregnancy must continue two weeks past your due date to earn the official label of postterm pregnancy.

-You might be more likely to have an overdue pregnancy if:
+You might be more likely to have a postterm pregnancy if:

 - This is your first pregnancy

 - Your baby is a boy